 The New England Law curriculum offers opportunities for study in a wide variety of subject areas

-Roughly half of a student’s total coursework is drawn from a selection of approximately 150 electives.
+Roughly half of a student’s total coursework is drawn from a selection of more than 115 electives.
 The breadth of offerings in the law school curriculum enables students to explore, experiment, and familiarize themselves with different areas of interest.
 In their last two years of law school, students can also choose from an extensive array of clinics and simulation courses that encourage learning through doing.

 Juris Doctor Curriculum | Required Courses and Legal Clinics